 - Alaskan Natives

 - Hawaiian Natives

 The way you run your business itself also determines eligibility.
-To qualify, you must:
+To meet the minority-owned business certification requirements, you must:

 - Run a for-profit company